Mayor1234/keysystem/README.md

 ### ** Objective**

-The Hero section objective is to create a background and two buttons with a `linear gradient` effects and place the mesh grid in between the background and the text using CSS properties such as `z-index`.
+The Hero section objective is to create a background and two buttons effects with a `linear gradient` and place the mesh grid in between the background and the text using CSS properties such as `z-index`.

-- What your product does
-- Who it’s for
-- Why it matters

 ### ** Steps to Implement Hero Section**

 #### **Build the UI with TailwindCSS**

-- Create the Hero component in the src folder
+- Create the `HeroBanner.tsx` component in the src folder
 - Add background effects using TailwindCss gradient property
 - Add buttons and animate the buttons using linear gradient property
 - make it responsive by reducing the text-sizes and font weight on smaller devices